JasonZap/Print-Basic-Facts-WordPress-Plugin/trunk/README.txt

 * Click-to-copy text fields rendered by the plugin.

 == Upgrade Notice ==

+= 1.3 =
+* Update is tested with WP version 4.9.5
+* Update improves general code functionality and maintainability.

 = 1.2 =
 * Update will remove undefined errors caused by certain website configurations.